 First, you need to decide what the single goal of the ad campaign is to be.
 Do you want to track purchases on an eCommerce store?
 Do you want to track sign-ups on your website?
 Do you want to see if someone downloaded your free report?

 Once this has been configured for your ad campaign, you can easily monitor this using Elementary Analytics.
-This Google Ads metrics is a great way to instantly see if your ad campaign is working.
+This Google Ads metric is a great way to instantly see if your ad campaign is working.

 If you’re an eCommerce store selling t-shirts (one of the many businesses I’ve dabbled in over the years).
 Your conversion could be a purchase, if the number is zero then you’re spending money with nothing coming back in return.

 But let’s say you are spending £10 on ads, and you need to sell 3 t-shirts to be profitable, you can easily see if you’re ads are working as you would like.

 This sounds simple but you need to know how much you are spending.